Spacetime Dynamics and Local Entropy Balance on Causal Horizons: Running Vacuum

 Thus, a constant inefficiency factor automatically generates a running vacuum density $\propto H^{2}$ while preserving the equation of state required for accelerated expansion.

 The first-law derivation of Einstein’s equation already supplied an integration constant $\Lambda$, interpreted here as a density $\rho_\Lambda=\Lambda/8\pi G$.
 Combining the two pieces,

 one obtains a two-component vacuum sector in which $\rho_\Lambda$ is genuinely time-independent whereas the $\rho_\varepsilon$ term decays with the cosmic expansion \cite{basilakos2009}.
-In minimal running-vacuum fits, the corresponding parameter is typically constrained at the few$\times10^{-4}$ level (model-dependent), while a small nonzero value remains compatible with supernovae, baryon acoustic oscillations, and CMB analyses \cite{peracaula2023}.
+Phenomenologically, running-vacuum fits typically constrain the corresponding parameter to be small (often quoted at the $\sim 10^{-3}$–$10^{-4}$ level in model- and dataset-dependent analyses), and small nonzero values can remain compatible with supernovae, baryon acoustic oscillations, and CMB data \cite{peracaula2023}.

 From an informational perspective, $\rho_\Lambda$ stems from the reversible part of the ledger: it is the constant of integration required by the Bianchi identity once entanglement equilibrium is enforced on every causal diamond.
 By contrast, $\rho_\varepsilon$ measures the inefficiency of the cosmic horizon as an information engine: it is proportional to the rate at which irreversible classical bits, encoded in $\delta N_c$, are recorded on the horizon.
 Whenever new classical records are irreversibly written on the horizon, Landauer heat must be dumped, and the only available sink is the vacuum energy stored inside the horizon.